apigee-labs/rapier/README.md

 Here you see the definition of a property called webmaster whose value is a URI.
 The extra Rapier property `relationship` tells you that the entity that is identified by that URI is a Person.
 Since Rapier is designed to describe HTTP APIs, we further assume that the URI will be an HTTP URL that supports methods like GET, PATCH, DELETE, OPTIONS, and HEAD.
-The [OAS document](https://github.com/apigee-labs/rapier/blob/master/util/test/gen_openapispec/openapispec-todo-list-basic.yaml) generated from this example spells out all the detail.
+The [OpenAPI Specification document](https://github.com/apigee-labs/rapier/blob/master/util/test/gen_openapispec/openapispec-todo-list-basic.yaml) generated from this example spells out all the detail.

 ### To-do List